majacQ/discourse/docs/SECURITY.md

 ### Where should I report security issues?

 In order to give the community time to respond and upgrade we strongly urge you report all security issues privately.
 Please use our [vulnerability disclosure program at Hacker One](https://hackerone.com/discourse) to provide details and repro steps and we will respond ASAP.
-If you prefer not to use Hacker One, email us directly at `team@discourse.org` with details and repro steps.
+If you are unable to use Hacker One, email us directly at `team@discourse.org` with details and repro steps.
 Security issues *always* take precedence over bug fixes and feature work.
 We can and do mark releases as "urgent" if they contain serious security fixes.

+**Please note:** Due to a significant number of low quality security reports sent via email, we are unlikely to act on security reports sent to us via email unless they come from a trusted source, and include details on the vulnerability and step by step instructions to reproduce it.
+Theoretical reports without a proof of concept are not accepted.
+We strongly recommend you follow the Hacker One submission protocols.

 For a list of recent security commits, check [our GitHub commits prefixed with SECURITY](https://github.com/discourse/discourse/search?o=desc&q=SECURITY&s=committer-date&type=Commits).